Home Resources Blog

 Clear out dead stock from your warehouse

-Even with the best inventory management systems, some stock will still be hard to sell.
-Here’s how to get rid of dead stock items and get some of your money back:
+Even with the best inventory management systems, there will be slow moving items and products that are hard to sell.
+Here’s how to get rid of dead stock items for unsold inventory and get some of your money back:

 1. Return to supplier: Negotiate flexible return agreements with suppliers when setting up new contracts.
 Use your inventory software to track return deadlines and avoid write-offs.